analogdevicesinc/msdk/Examples/MAX78002/CSI2/utils/README.md

 ## Description

-This folder contains Python scripts designed for use with the "ImgCapture" firmware.
-These include a full-featured console application and image conversion utilites.
+This folder contains Python utilty scripts for image capturing and post-processing, including a serial console application and image conversion utilites.
+The console application supports communication with the following example projects:

+* ImgCapture
+* CSI2

 ## Requirements